Comcast/kube-yarn/README.md

 ## Running locally

-Use [`kid`](https://github.com/vyshane/kid) to start k8s cluster locally with [Docker Machine](https://www.docker.com/products/docker-toolbox)
+This repo uses [`kubernetes-anywhere`](https://github.com/kubernetes/kubernetes-anywhere) to start k8s cluster locally with [Docker Machine](https://www.docker.com/products/docker-toolbox)

+The [`Makefile`](./Makefile) contains targets for starting the cluster and helper targets for `kubectl` to apply the K8S manifests and interact with the pods.

 ```
-kid up
+make start-kube
 ```

-The Canary Dashboard should be accessible at: http://docker.local:31999 or http://localhost:31999 if you are using the Docker for Mac beta.

-NOTE: to get your docker machine to resolve to `docker.local` run this: `docker run -d --name avahi-docker --net host --restart always -e AVAHI_HOST=docker danisla/avahi:latest`
+OPTIONAL: to get your docker machine to resolve to `docker.local` run this: `docker run -d --name avahi-docker --net host --restart always -e AVAHI_HOST=docker danisla/avahi:latest`

 Start the yarn cluster:

 ```
 make
 ```

-The [`Makefile`](./Makefile) contains helper targets for `kubectl` to apply the K8S manifests and interact with the pods.

 ### Using Weave Scope (Optional)